 After placing them in the water, the wedges will soak up some of the moisture.
 This is ironically what we don’t want.
 Potatoes that have too much moisture = soggy.
 So, what to do is after you’ve drained them, let them sit for at least 5 minutes and allow the steam to leave the wedges.
 This is the moisture that we don’t want escaping the wedges, which is good.

-I don’t recommend soaking in cold water, you want the potatoes to be partly cooked so they’re not in the oven so long they burn the parmesan (more on that in just a sec).
+I don’t recommend just soaking the wedges in cold water, you want the potatoes to be partly cooked so they’re not in the oven so long they burn the parmesan (more on that in just a sec).
 Plus, this way the salty water can help season the insides of the potatoes too.

 How to Parboil Potato Wedges (quick summary)